PRINTING AND THE MIND OF MORRIS

 Rampant Lions Press, 1988

-Designed and printed by Sebastian Carter at the Rampant Lions Press.
+Designed and printed by Sebastian Carter at the Rampant Lions Press, Cambridge, UK.

-Published in an edition of 505 copies, of which 450 are printed on mould-made paper, 50 on handmade paper, and 5 on vellum.
+Published in an edition of 450 standard copies on mould-made paper, 50 specials on handmade paper, and 5 deluxe copies on vellum.

 There is a book by Richard Bigus called The Mystique of Vellum that, although I’ve not read, I can empathise with its title.
 There is a mystique about books printed on vellum that we may or may not be able to put our fingers on, but it is definitely there.
 It seems almost ingrained in fine press enthusiasts that anything printed on vellum is extremely precious and therefore highly sought after.
 I am no exception, and find books printed on vellum utterly exquisite.